cardano-scaling/hydra/docs/docs/index.md

 The `hydra-node` interfaces with the Cardano blockchain, connects to other `hydra-nodes` on a dedicated overlay network, runs a simplified (coordinated) Hydra Head protocol, and provides an API for clients.

-Navigate through tutorials and documentation guides to get started.
-If you want to learn more about core concepts, see [this section](https://hydra.family/head-protocol/core-concepts).
-If you're interested in building, see [developer documentation](https://hydra.family/head-protocol/docs/dev).

 :::warning Mainnet availability disclaimer

 The Hydra Head protocol version 0.10.0 or newer is compatible with the Cardano